fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 Our goal is to help your book look and feel like it belongs among the books readers already trust.
 We do not guess.
 We base our designs on experience, research, and the practices used by leading publishers.

 Good design is not cosmetic.
-It is competitive advantage.
+It is a competitive advantage.

 Your Next Step

-The design stage is often one of the most exciting moments for authors because it is when the manuscript begins to transform into a real book.
+The design stage is often one of the most exciting moments for authors.
+It is when the manuscript begins to transform into a real book.
 If you ever want guidance on what direction your design should take, what style fits your genre, or how bestsellers in your category position their visual identity, we can help.

 In three days, your next email will arrive.
 It is titled Is Your Book Protected?
 Copyright, ISBNs, and Publishing Rights Explained and it will walk you through the legal and ownership essentials every author must understand.